Thales of Miletus lived in Ancient Greece. He was the first scientist in history.

 Thales was the founder of science in Ancient Greece.
 He established the Milesian School, which passed on his knowledge, most notably to Anaximander and Pythagoras.
 Greek science and mathematics peaked about 300 years later, in the era of Archimedes.

-The rediscovery of Ancient Greek science and mathematics was the spark that fired the Renaissance and Scientific Revolution in Europe, which set science on the course leading ultimately to where it is now.
+The rediscovery of Ancient Greek knowledge was the spark that fired the Renaissance and Scientific Revolution in Europe, setting science on a course leading to our modern technological world.

 The rejection of superstition in favor of science began with Thales.

 Accounts from ancient historians disagree about whether Thales ever married.
 Some say he married and had a son.
 Others say that he did not marry, but treated one of his nephews as if he were his son.

 Thales died aged about 78 in about the year 546 BC.

 Author of this page: The Doc

 Images of Thales enhanced and colorized by this website.